Proud Member of Landscape Illinois. Member Directory

 How much does shoreline restoration cost?

-Shoreline restoration costs vary based on erosion severity, linear footage, slope conditions, and techniques required.
-We provide detailed estimates after evaluating your specific property conditions and restoration needs.
+Costs vary based on bank condition, linear footage, slope conditions, project size, and techniques required.
+Some property owners qualify for cost-share grant programs through local conservation districts.
+We provide detailed estimates after evaluating your specific site.

-Most shoreline work requires permits from local municipalities and possibly IDNR depending on project scope.
+Most shoreline work requires permits from local municipalities and possibly the Illinois Department of Natural Resources (IDNR) depending on project scope.
+The DNR review process adds time but ensures the work meets state standards.
 We handle permit applications and ensure compliance with all regulations.

-Installation timeline depends on project size—simple projects take 3-5 days while larger projects with extensive terracing can require 2-3 weeks.
-Plant establishment takes 2-3 growing seasons for full maturity, but erosion control begins immediately.
+Installation timeline depends on project size.
+Simple jobs take 3-5 days while larger jobs with extensive terracing can require 2-3 weeks.
+Establishment takes 2-3 growing seasons for full maturity, but erosion control begins immediately.

-Shoreline erosion repair requires evaluating the cause (wave action, ice, runoff), then stabilizing banks through terracing, native vegetation with deep root systems, and bioengineering techniques like coir logs.
-Effective restoration addresses the erosion source rather than applying temporary fixes that fail within seasons.
+Repair starts with evaluating the cause (wave action, ice, runoff), then stabilizing banks through terracing, deep-rooted ground cover, and bioengineering techniques like coir logs.
+Effective work addresses the source rather than applying temporary fixes that fail within seasons.

 Why not just use riprap or rocks alone?

-Riprap without vegetation provides immediate control but doesn’t improve over time and can shift during storms.
-Vegetation-based restoration strengthens annually as root systems develop and looks more natural than pure rock solutions.
+Riprap without living cover provides immediate control but can be costly to repair when stones shift during storms.
+Living shorelines strengthen annually as root systems develop and look more natural than pure rock solutions.

 Ready to Stop Shoreline Erosion?